7 Best Renters Insurance Companies in Colorado 2026

 State Farm has been in business for 100 years, starting as an auto insurance company in 1922.

-As the largest property and casualty insurance company in the US, State Farm offers peace of mind to Colorado renters who can feel secure that they’ll be reimbursed if their belongings are damaged, lost, or stolen.
+As the largest property and casualty insurance company in the US, State Farm offers Colorado renters peace of mind.
+They can feel secure that they’ll be reimbursed if their belongings are damaged, lost, or stolen.

-The company gets a lot of praise for excellent customer service and rapid payment of claims.
-They also offer higher renters insurance limits than some of the other companies on our list.
+The company is highly praised for excellent customer service and rapid claim payment.
+It also offers higher renters insurance limits than other companies on our list.

-We chose State Farm as the most affordable renters insurance in Colorado because their average premium is only a little over $10 per month or $125 per year.
-Most of the other companies on our list average about $15, so you can save significantly by choosing State Farm.
+We chose State Farm as Colorado's most affordable renters insurance because their average premium is only a little over $10 per month or $125 per year.
+Most other companies on our list average about $15, so you can save significantly by choosing State Farm.

 Not only is State Farm the biggest property and casualty insurance carrier in the US, it receives excellent ratings.